vaystays/api/source/index.html.md

 U_ID | The ID of the unit to retrieve

 <aside class="notice">
+   <p>Warning!
+Availability is being deprecated.
+Please us defaultAvailability as it has R for when the default availability is request. </p>
   The response format for all non-default values is a string composed of each date's value in the provided range.
-For example, <code>availability</code> returns "YN..." where "Y" corresponds to the first date, "N" the second date, and so on.
+For example, <code>defaultAvailability</code> returns "YN..." where "Y" corresponds to the first date, "N" the second date, and so on.
 </aside>

 ### Availability Response Values

 Key | Values
 --- | ---
-availability | Y (available), R (request) or N (not available) changeOver | C (any), I (check in), O (check out), or X (none) stayIncrement | D (day) or W (week)
+defaultAvailability | Y (available), R (request) or N (not available) changeOver | C (any), I (check in), O (check out), or X (none) stayIncrement | D (day) or W (week)